COSBlab/bAIes-IDP/README.md

 * `scripts`: python scripts used for preprocessing and preparations of the bAIes simulations.
 * `tutorials`: complete tutorials for IDP ensemble preparation.
 * `benchmark`: The input files to reproduce our simulations.
+* `installation`: Some useful files to install the necessary software to run bAIes-IDP.

 ## Software requirements